 - With your home-country driving license

 Sri Lanka is one of the few countries that requires you to get your license verified in-country before you can drive.
 This means, driving on an IDP or foreign national license is illegal in Sri Lanka.
-You need to get these “verified” in Sri Lanka before you can drive.
+You need to get your non Sri Lankan license “verified” in Sri Lanka before you can drive.

-Here is an example of the laws as an excerpt from the AAA:
+Here is an example of the laws as an excerpt from the Automobile Association of America (AAA):

 If you are looking for information on a regular Sri Lankan driving license (same as for a local Sri Lankan), You’ll have to look elsewhere!

 International Driving Permit (IDP)

 |the permit that you get in your own country before travelling abroad usually at an Automobile association (eg. The Automobile Association of America).|

 |the license issued by the Sri Lankan authorities that allows you to drive certain classes of vehicles in Sri Lanka.
 In Sri Lanka there are two authorities that will issue this license, (1) Automobile Association of Ceylon and (2) Department of Motor Transport|